Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation: Displacement dominate case

 \section{Displacement dominate case}

 Let us now further discuss the displacement dominant case $N_{\text{coh}}\gg N_{\text{sq}}$ of our QL, where most of the photons come from the displacement.
 Then, all the dominant contributions of the FIM will come from the displacement term and the other terms from the squeezing can be neglected.
-We then invert the FIM given in Eq.~\eqref{app:FIMdisp1}, for which we assumed $\vert \delta\theta +\delta\omega\vert \ll 1$, and obtain
+We then invert the FIM given in Eq.~\eqref{app:FIMdisp1}, assuming $\vert \delta\theta +\delta\omega \tau\vert \ll 1/(N_{\text{sq}}+1)$ for $\kappa =1$ (this condition is needed to preserve the enhancment contained in the $A_n$ coefficients), and obtain